seanhellier/covid-trak/readme.md

 # COVID-Trak

-An API-derived up to date tracking of numbers of infected, recovered, and dead of COVID-19, globally and by country.
+An API-derived React app providing up to date numbers of infected, recovered, and dead of COVID-19, globally and by country.

+### Prerequisites

+* [Node]            (https://nodejs.org/) - Node Package Manager

 ## Getting Started

 To use this software, either clone or download and extract the files to a location of your choosing on your computer.
 To clone the repository, copy the clone link, open a terminal window and enter "git clone (repository link)"

-After establishing the repository on your computer, run the software by entering "npm start" in a terminal window.
+After establishing the repository on your computer, open a terminal and enter "npm start" to install dependencies.

+Run the software by entering "npm start" in a terminal window.

-### Prerequisites
+### Use

-* [Node]            (https://nodejs.org/) - Node Package Manager
+to use the application, choose the country one wishes to see the current numbers of infected, recovered, and deaths from the drop down or choose "Global" to see the world totals.

 ## Built With